 You have to try Mom’s Cheesecake with Sour Cream Topping!
-It’s baked in a 9×13 pan and has a super creamy texture, a refreshing tang and the best, buttery graham cracker crust!
+It’s baked in a 9×13, has a super creamy texture, a refreshing tang and the best, buttery graham cracker crust!

 I never thought Mom would share her cheesecake recipe with me, let alone allow me to publish it on my blog.
 This is big, folks.